Antonio-Guerreiro/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 This data set contains the means, **after grouping by activity and by subject**, of selected features of the original raw data set features files:
-"mean" and "std"" variables only.
+"mean" and "std" variables only.

 From both the training and test parts of the raw data which have been merged.